 From here, you can also configure a wide range of other multitouch gestures, such as pinch, zoom, and rotate, which are all useful in various native macOS apps, such as Preview; some of them even work in Safari.

 If you’re not sure whether or not to use natural scrolling on your Mac, I’d suggest experimenting with the two choices to see which scrolling option works best for you.

-I personally enjoy natural scrolling because I’ve gotten used to it while using my Mac over the years, but Windows users who have recently converted to OS X will find this tutorial helpful while making their Mac feel more familiar to what they’ve been using.
+I personally enjoy natural scrolling because I’ve gotten used to it while using my Mac over the years, but Windows users who have recently converted to the Mac will find this tutorial helpful while making their Mac feel more familiar to what they’ve been using.